 Yesterday (Nov 1st 2022), Dropbox admitted a breach in which their 130 code repositories were exposed to attackers and revealed that it happened by phishing emails impersonating CircleCI, a code integration and delivery platform.
-When I came across the news, I found that
+Do you believe that lack of DMARC configuration is a potential cause of this breach?
+Yes, lets see how it impacts the organization.
+First, when I came across the news, I found that

 A few thousand names and email addresses of Dropbox employees, current and past customers, sales leads, and vendors were exposed.

 On October 14, the account got breached by the attackers through a phishing campaign impersonating CircleCI.
 The phishing link redirects employees to the fake CircleCI login page and asks for their GitHub username and password.
-Also, they are asked to pass an OTP using a hardware authentication key.
+Also, it requires users to use a hardware authentication key to pass an OTP.

 How threatening!
 Please remember that

 Not all types of multi-factor authentication are created equal, and some are more vulnerable to phishing than others.

 Nowadays, the threat attackers go beyond account harvesting.
 They can gather MFA codes too!
 So, I would like to tell that every organization should configure phishing-resistant MFA to have more security.
 We need to consider that MFA fatigue attack is also on the rise.
 Dropbox reveals that using less secure MFA is one of the reasons the attacker gain access to their repositories.
 So, they are going to reconfigure their MFA settings in near future.